Shapley Value Computation in Ontology-Mediated Query Answering: A Dichotomy for OMQs in

 \begin{proof} For OMQs $(\T,q)$ from the considered class, \Cref{lem:cnx} states that $(\T,q)$ is a "connected@@q" ($\emptyset$-)"hom-closed" query, hence \Cref{thm:homclosedconn-pods-dichotomy} gives the desired results. \end{proof}

-It is decidable whether or not a given "UCQ" is "safe" \cite[implicit]{dalviDichotomyProbabilisticInference2012}.
-It therefore follows that the dichotomy given by \Cref{th:cnx-hom-closed} is effective whenever the "first-order rewritability" is decidable for the considered class of "OMQ"s, and that a "first-order rewriting" can always be effectively computed when there exists one.
-This is in particular true for ($\horndl$,"CQ") \cite[Theorem 5]{bienvenuFirstOrderrewritabilityContainment2016a}.
+While the preceding dichotomy result shows that $\dShapley_{(\T,q)}$ is either in $\FP$ or $\sP$-hard, one naturally would like to be able to check which complexity applies to a given OMQ.
+We can show that this is possible for some common classes of OMQs.
+Indeed, it follows from results on probabilistic query evaluation that it is decidable whether or not a given "UCQ" is "safe@@q" \cite[implicit]{dalviDichotomyProbabilisticInference2012}.
+Consequently, the dichotomy given by \Cref{th:cnx-hom-closed} is effective whenever "first-order rewritability" is decidable for the considered class of "OMQ"s and a "first-order rewriting" can always be effectively computed when one exists.
+This is in particular true for OMQs formulated in $(\horndl,\CQ)$ \cite[Theorem 5]{bienvenuFirstOrderrewritabilityContainment2016a}.